 The highlight of a visit to Trees of Mystery is taking a scenic ride in an enclosed tram known as the Sky Trail.
 You may have taken similar ski chair lift rides in other mountain areas like Lake Tahoe, the Smokies, and so on.
 This one is even more incredible as you get to look out into the gorgeous redwoods.

 As you travel 1570 feet up the mountain from the safety of the tram, you will take in gorgeous views of the redwoods beneath you.
 The journey is only about 8 minutes and goes by pretty quickly, however, it is well worth it for this once in a lifetime experience.
-At the summit, you will be treated to a fantastic observation deck with more incredible views of the redwoods and possibly some decent views of the Pacific Ocean on a clear day.
+At the summit, amazing views await you via the observation deck.
+This viewpoint offers the most incredible views of the redwoods and possibly some decent views of the Pacific Ocean on a clear day.

 The views truly are spectacular so be sure to bring your camera!
 The ride is relaxing and fun – definitely the most unique way to see the redwoods.
 Take advantage of this unique, memorable experience, one which doesn’t come by that often!

 A series of educational trails to explore during your visit include: the Kingdom of the Trees trail, the Forest Experience trail, the Wilderness trail, and the Trail of Tall Tales.
 The trails are pretty short and easy, with a combined distance of under 2 miles.
 The Wilderness Trail is a bit more difficult and will require hiking shoes and exercise apparel, however, it isn’t too difficult for anyone in basic shape.